DC Hipot Test

-DC Hipot tests are done at a voltage higher than the operating voltage of the DUT and hence referred to as over-voltage tests.
-They are not destructive if done properly.
-The main reason for this is that the test voltage is far below the design voltage of the insulation.
+DC hipot tests are done at a voltage higher than the operating voltage of the DUT and therefore referred to as over-voltage tests.
+The tests not destructive if done properly.
+The main reason the tests are not destructive is that the test voltage is far below the design voltage of the insulation.
 Furthermore, the energy available is determined by the voltage applied and the capacitance of the system.
 This capacitance is relatively low.
-Should an arc occur because of weak insulation, the relatively low energy involved in the arc will not damage the insulation, unless the test is done under conditions that are not recommended for over-voltage tests.
+If an arc occurs because of weak insulation, the relatively low energy involved in the arc will not damage the insulation unless the test is done under conditions that are not recommended for over-voltage tests.

-For more details and an example of a Hi pot test, see DC Hipot Test under Test Technologies.
+For more details and an example of a hipot test, see DC Hipot Test Methods.